isaac-for-healthcare/i4h-asset-catalog/docs/catalog_helper.md

 ```

 - **NOTE**:
-The first time you run the command after a fresh install of the `issacsim` package, you would need to accept the EULA by manually typing `Yes` and pressing `Enter`.
+The first time you run the command after a fresh install of the `isaacsim` package, you would need to accept the EULA by manually typing `Yes` and pressing `Enter`.

 Also, it may hang for a while after `app ready` is printed.
 This is expected.